 - Tahini Roasted Cauliflower

 You can elevate the zucchini by placing it on a baking rack, then set that baking rack on top of your regular baking sheet.
 This allows air to circulate on all sides of the zucchini and helps water evaporate so the zucchini is beautifully caramelized, not soggy.
 Grilling also provides this same effect.

 You put your zucchini in the center of the towel and rotate it a few times in the refrigerator.

-There's no need to peel zucchini.
-In fact, the skin is a big source of zucchini nutrition (the deep green color is a dead giveaway) so you definitely want to leave the skin on.
+You don't need to peel zucchini.
+However, the skin is a significant source of zucchini nutrition (the deep green color is a dead giveaway), so you want to leave the skin on.

-- Making the filling in advance is a great shortcut for the recipe, and it helps the flavors of the ingredients develop.
+- Making the filling in advance is an excellent shortcut for the recipe, and it helps the flavors of the ingredients develop.

-- Use the edge of a small spoon to carefully remove the pulp from the zucchini.
+- Use the edge of a small spoon to remove the pulp from the zucchini.

 - The zucchini boats can also be grilled ahead of time and then baked later for easier preparation.

-- I suggest serving with brown rice, but orzo or another type of pasta tastes fabulous with the tahini sauce as well.
+- I suggest serving it with brown rice, but orzo or another pasta tastes fabulous with the tahini sauce.

-If you are looking for a great way to cook with zucchini this summer, consider stuffed zucchini.
+Consider this stuffed zucchini recipe if you want a great way to cook with zucchini this summer.